 Series: Works On Paper

-Exploring the notion of cocooning and radical transformation.
+An exploration of cocooning and radical transformation.
 In this series, the imagos (adult butterflies) have emerged with sinister alterations.
-The unsettling human/butterfly hybrids – shown here as specimens collected at various stages of metamorphosis – act as a cautionary narrative, evidence of unholy cross-species unions that have seemingly gone awry vis-a-vis The Fly.
+The unsettling human/butterfly hybrids serve as a cautionary narrative, evidence of unholy cross-species unions that have seemingly gone awry vis-a-vis The Fly.

 Mockup collage sketches intended to be crafted on a grander scale, the R[ed] Y[ellow] G[rey] series combines text and imagery appropriated from product packaging, vintage sewing patterns, copyright free illustrations, and other graphic sources.
 Populating the pieces are characters who possess obscured facial features, alluding to an anonymity of identity in contemporary culture.

 These wee minions were created within a span of four months at the end of 2005.
 The poetry – or some version of it – was written a couple of years before that.
-I have spent many weeks debating whether I should post these as they reveal more about me than I probably want the world to know.
-Truth is, I’ve always been an angry little red-headed girl.
+I’ve always been an angry little red-headed girl.
 WARNING: Extensive use of expletives.